 "Sure we can."

-"Oh, we can go back to Chicago, but either we hide what happened, what we turned into, and lie, or we don't and bring down all this weirdness on our families.
+"If we go back to Chicago, we either hide what happened, what we turned into, and lie, or we don't and bring down all this weirdness on our families.
 Great choice!
 Damn her!
 DAMN her!

 "Only that won't ever happen, will it?
 She'll just walk out of her grave someday and go on her merry way!
 She'll never go to Hell!
 And we can never go to Heaven!"
 He waved at Fletcher's map.
 "The circles of the world.
 We are bound forever to the circles of the world!
 Like the Eldar.
 Forever."
 He hung his head and wept.
 It was silent weeping, the kind made when no help can come.